Sports Today

-Wide World of Sports is a long-running radio show on Melbourne, Australia radio station 3AW.
+Sports Today is a long-running radio show on Melbourne, Australia radio station 3AW.
 It currently airs on Monday to Thursday from 6 pm to 8 pm and is hosted by Jimmy Bartel.

-It has been running for 12 years and is the highest rating sports radio show in Melbourne.
-The show has previously been titled Sportsday and Sports Today.
+It has been running for over 12 years and is the highest rating sports radio show in Melbourne.
+The show has previously been titled Sportsday and Wide World of Sports.